IzzySoft/phpDiveLog/install/subsurface/README.md

     ./subvert.php -f divelog.xml -1 Accessories export

-Which will generate the three files `divesites.csv`, `logbook.csv` and `global.csv` – which in a final step, you copy into your diver's PDL `data/` directory.
+Which will generate the three files `divesites.csv`, `logbook.csv` and `global.csv` along with (if the corresponding data does exist) a bundle of `dive*_profile.csv` files (see below) – which in a final step, you copy into your diver's PDL `data/` directory (please make a backup of existing `*.csv` files first, just in case: Subvert is far from having been thoroughly tested, things might go wrong).

 ### Dive Profiles